-A YugabyteDB cluster can be scaled horizontally (to increase the aggregate vCPUs, memory, and disk in the database cluster) by dynamically adding nodes to a running cluster, or by increasing the number of pods in the
+A YugabyteDB universe can be scaled horizontally to increase the aggregate vCPUs, memory, and disk in the database by dynamically adding nodes to a running universe or by increasing the number of pods in the

 yb-tserver StatefulSet in the case of Kubernetes deployments.

-A YugabyteDB cluster is scaled out so that it can handle:
+A YugabyteDB universe is scaled out so that it can handle the following:

-A YugabyteDB cluster can also be scaled in dynamically by draining all the data from existing cluster nodes (or pods), and subsequently removing them from the cluster.
+A YugabyteDB universe can also be scaled in dynamically by draining all the data from existing universe nodes (or Kubernetes pods), and subsequently removing them from the universe.

-Every table in YugabyteDB is transparently sharded using the primary key of the table, and each of these shards are called tablets.
+Every table in YugabyteDB is transparently sharded using its primary key.
+The shards are called tablets.
 Each tablet consists of a set of rows in a table.
-In YugabyteDB, tables are automatically split into tablets.
-This is done when creating the table if possible.
+In YugabyteDB, tables are automatically split into tablets during the table creation if possible.
 Tablets can also be split dynamically.

-The following table summarizes the support for scalability and sharding across YSQL and YCQL APIs.
+The following table summarizes YugabyteDB support for scalability and sharding across YSQL and YCQL APIs:

 Tables can be pre-split at creation time, and dynamically split at runtime.